python/devguide/garbage_collector.rst

    cause objects that will be in an inconsistent state to be resurrected or reached by some python functions invoked from the callbacks.
-To avoid this weak references that also are part of the unreachable set (the object and its weak reference are in a cycles that are unreachable) then the weak reference needs to be clean immediately and the callback must not be executed so it does not trigger later when the ``tp_clear`` slot is called, causing havoc.
+To avoid this weak references that also are part of the unreachable set (the object and its weak reference are in a cycles that are unreachable) then the weak reference needs to be cleaned immediately and the callback must not be executed so it does not trigger later when the ``tp_clear`` slot is called, causing havoc.
 This is fine because both the object and the weakref are going away, so it's legitimate to pretend the